CLIMATE CHANGE CONTROVERSY

 Not only does he find he’s not as clever as he imagined, but his off-world companions on the summit demonstrate that much of what he believed about life was not just parochial but wrong.
 At first, he finds this difficult to comprehend since their teachings are contrary to his limited understanding of non-material reality.

-After being tricked into teleporting off a ledge where he was trapped, James becomes aware of the new reality that makes him capable of far more adventures than could have ever been experienced previously in his physical body back home.
+After being tricked into teleporting off a ledge where he was trapped, James becomes aware of a new reality that makes him capable of far more adventures than he could have ever experienced in his physical body back home.

 Now, if only he would win over the only woman in this life who matters, the nurse on the other side of the veil, who continually demonstrates her unconditional love toward his healing.

-Warning: This book may also open the reader’s eyes to a much vaster reality than most might be aware.
+Warning: This book may also open the reader’s eyes to a much vaster reality than most people are aware of.
 As with the other Chronicles, there are discussions of philosophy, the spiritual afterlife and what might seem like fantasy.

 3. Quantum Leaps is the third novel in Chronicles of Elysium’s Passage, where James, the philosopher-protagonist, teleports back to London to visit his body and make contact with the special nurse taking care of it in his absence.
 Immediately, he feels an inexplicable spiritual bond with her for reasons he remains unaware of.